 In accordance with Annex 9 of Administrative Circular CA/226, representing the decision of the first session of the Conference Preparatory Meeting for WRC-19, ITU-R Task Group 5/1 is tasked to conduct sharing and compatibility studies for a number of bands, per Resolution 238, towards WRC-19 agenda item 1.13, addressing identification of frequency bands for the future development of IMT.
 Annex 9 also specifies that “technical characteristics including protection criteria for existing services allocated in, or adjacent to, the bands identified” in Resolution 238, are to be provided by the involved Working Parties to TG 5/1 by 31 March 2017.
 Per Annex 7 of CA/226, WP 5A is a contributing Working Party.

-As invited by CPM19-1, ITU-R Study Group 5 formed TG 5/1 on 9 June 2016.
-TG 5/1 met on 23-24 June 2016.
-Per the Chairman’s Report (Document 5-1/15) of that meeting, TG 5/1 organized four Working Groups, drafted a high-level work plan, and prepared a liaison statement to the contributing Working Parties reiterating the actions and deadlines.
-Per Document 5-1/15, the next meeting of TG 5/1 will occur sometime between April and July of 2017.
+As invited by CPM19-1, ITU-R Study Group 5 formed TG 5/1 on 9 May 2016.
+TG 5/1 met on 23-24 May 2016.
+Per the Chairman’s Report (Document 5-1/15) of that meeting, TG 5/1 organized four Working Groups, drafted a high-level work plan, and prepared a liaison statement to the contributing Working Parties reiterating the actions and deadlines which is contained in Document 5A/124.

-3 Standards in IEEE 802 relevant to 66-76 GHz band
+3 Standards in IEEE 802 relevant to 66-76 GHz frequency range

-Among the bands under study per Resolution 238, IEEE here calls particular attention to the 66-76 GHz band, which, as noted in Resolution 238, has allocation to the mobile service on a primary basis.
-Technical studies for this band are assigned to TG 5/1 Working Group 4.
+Among the bands under study per Resolution 238, IEEE here calls particular attention to the 66-76 GHz frequency band, which, as noted in Resolution 238, has an allocation to the mobile service, subject to footnotes 5.553 and 5.558.

 Within the IEEE 802 LAN/MAN Standards Committee, several standards have been developed or are under development for operation in or adjacent to this band.
 In particular:

 IEEE Std 802.11ad-2012 (Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications – Enhancements for Very High Throughput in the 60 GHz Band) addresses operation in the 57–66 GHz band.
-As some administrations are extending the use of Multiple Gigabit Wireless Systems above 66 GHz, extension of the standard above 66 GHz are under consideration.
+IEEE Project 802.11-REVmc (Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications) addresses operation in 66-71GHz to support administrations which are extending the use of Multiple Gigabit Wireless Systems above 66 GHz.

-IEEE Project P802.11aj (Enhancements for Very High Throughput to support Chinese millimeter wave frequency bands) addresses operation in the 59-64 GHz band as well as in the 43.5-47 GHz band.
+IEEE Project P802.11aj (Enhancements for Very High Throughput to support Chinese millimeter wave frequency bands) addresses operation in the 59-64 GHz band.

 IEEE Project P802.11ay (Enhanced Throughput for Operation in License-Exempt Bands above 45 GHz) addresses operation above 45 GHz.